-- Proper Sales Management – Bringing in fractional sales management may mean the startups sales team for the first time is working with a sales leader who can actually improve their skills and provide regular one on ones.
+- Proper Sales Management – Bringing in fractional sales management may mean the startup and SMB sales team for the first time is working with a sales leader who can actually improve their skills and provide regular one on ones.
 They’ll improve the sales team very quickly.
 Fixing the 101 level mistakes may happen in the first week.
 From there, they’ll be able to improve the overall sales function.

-- Expert In The Room – Non-sales Founders who are able to bring in revenue and build a sales team should be commended for their effort.
+- Expert In The Room – Non-sales Founders or owners who are able to bring in revenue and build a sales team should be commended for their effort.
 However, like every other role, not everyone is an expert.
 Bringing in a fractional sales manager who is a sales expert will pay dividends immediately.
 This person will improve many parts of the sales operation within the first 30 days.
 This will result in more meetings, a higher conversion rate through the sales funnel, and an increase in revenue.

 Pros of Fractional Sales Management

-Based on startup needs, a fractional sales manager is going to be more cost effective than a full time hire who will not be able to fill the full time work with all sales management responsibilities on a regular basis.
+Based on business needs, a fractional sales manager is going to be more cost effective than a full time hire who will not be able to fill the full time work with all sales management responsibilities on a regular basis.
 Additionally, fractional sales management should be one the highest ROI hires you can make.
 If they can help you close more deals within the first thirty days, they will pay for themselves very quickly and some.